jonnonz1/nz-statute-book/acts/public/1981/medicines-act-1981.md

 ### 34 Exemption for sale by wholesale of medicines that are not prescription, restricted, or pharmacy-only medicines
 Section 17 does not apply in respect of the sale by wholesale of a medicine that is not a prescription medicine or a restricted medicine or a pharmacy-only medicine.

+### 34AA Exemption for advertising medicines at medical conferences
+(1) This section applies if the organiser of a medical conference notifies the Director-General at least 30 working days before the opening of the conference of the following:
+  (a) that 1 or more medicines that are not approved under section 20, 22D, or 23 will be advertised at the medical conference:
+  (b) the dates on which the medical conference will open and close:
+  (c) the location of the medical conference:
+  (d) whether the medicines have been approved by a recognised regulatory authority:
+  (e) whether applications for approval of the medicines under section 20, 22D, or 23 have been submitted to the Director-General.
+(2) Section 20(2)﻿(c) does not apply to a person who advertises at the medical conference the availability of the medicines.
+(3) In this section, medical conference means any conference, including an associated trade show, where the intended audience are health practitioners regulated under the Health Practitioners Competence Assurance Act 2003.

 **COVID-19 vaccines**

 ### 34A Director-General may authorise off-label administration of COVID-19 vaccines